Poolitzer/poolitzer.github.io/_pages/starting.md

 print(new_page.url)
 ```

-Let's take a look at what we did here, a post created with this code is [here](http://telegra.ph/Test-06-18-27):
+Let's take a look at what we did.
+You can find a post created with this code [here](http://telegra.ph/Test-06-18-27):

 ### Import module
 `from dreamgraph import start`
-Well, you need to get the modules you want to use from somewhere.
+Well, you need to get the module you want to use from somewhere.
 There you go ;P

 ### Start your client
 `client = start()`
-client gets all necessary informations from start() to let you work with Telegraph, which is at least the access_token and additional attributes you provided during the account creation.
+client gets all necessary informations from start() to let you work with Telegraph, which is at least the access_token and maybe additional attributes you provided during the account creation.

 ### Create your first page
 `new_page = client.create_page(title='Test', content=[{'tag': 'p', 'children': ['Hello world']}])`